-In 2011 Vichealth, the public health agency for Victoria, Australia, recorded a series of interviews with Tim about the benefits of getting children out and about in their neighbourhood, playing outside, building connections with the people and places around them.
-In this interview, Tim discusses why children’s horizons have been shrinking for generations.
+In 2011 Vichealth, the public health agency for Victoria, Australia, recorded a series of interviews with Tim.
+Here he discusses why children’s horizons have been shrinking for generations.

-Tim lives in Walthamstow, London with his partner and their fourteen-year-old daughter, having moved to London in 1987, and to the area in 1996.
-He was until 2012 a parent volunteer in a local Woodcraft Folk group, and he is involved in Wood Street First, a local community group that was set up in 2012.
-He prefers to walk or cycle to get around (and sometimes just for fun).
-As a parent, Tim is trying hard to practice what he preaches.
+Tim lives in Walthamstow, London with his partner and their daughter, having moved to London in 1987, and to the area in 1996.
+For some years he volunteered as a playworker with Play Association Tower Hamlets (which sadly closed in 2020), and as a parent volunteer in a local Woodcraft Folk group.
+He also helped to set up Wood Street First, a local community group.
+Tim prefers to walk or cycle to get around (and sometimes just for fun) and is a late adopter to running.
+As a parent, Tim has tried hard to practice what he preaches.

 Children and young people have the potential to be more resilient, responsible, capable and creative than we give them credit for.
 Yet their lives are becoming ever more scheduled, controlled and directed.

 If children are to enjoy and make the most of their childhoods, we need to revisit and revise our ideas of what a good childhood looks and feels like.
 We need to reconnect children with the people and places around them, and with the natural world on their doorstep.
 We need to design neighbourhoods so that it is easy for children to walk, cycle, get closer to nature and play near their homes.
 We need to improve play and recreational spaces and services, and ensure that schools, nurseries and childcare settings give children time and space for play and exploration.
 We need to support parents, so they feel able to give their children some of the freedoms that previous generations enjoyed when they were young.
 We need to accept that it is natural and healthy for children to take risks, make mistakes, have everyday adventures and test themselves and their boundaries.